-Cali Piff Extracts are a widely circulated fake vape cart brand.
+Cali Piff Extracts are a widely circulated unregulated vape cart brand.
 We find nothing about it but packaging and fly-by-night Instagram accounts.
 As we’ll see, whoever is putting these out there is trying to appear legit, but their efforts don’t add up.

 Cali Piff Extract carts have been around with no company behind them